synsless/avabur-clan-stats/README.md

   * Member inactivity
   * Battler/TS ratio (the ratio of battling actions and crafting/profession actions)

+## Optional Components

+I've added `market.py`, which collects all the market entries except those for weapons, armour, and gems.
+Right now there is no script to munge that data, but I'll come up with that soon enough.
+For now you can at least store that data, if you want it.
+If you don't, just don't execute this script.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details